SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 	006064ce800a;LF2PWJoLG1Fz;management;Sample_Düsseldorf;+491555555;Sample_Device1
 	006064ce8077;OowoGKAbiNJs;management;Sample_Düsseldorf;+491555555;Sample_Device2

-You may also download a template file from the Bulk Registration window to view or copy the structure.
+You may also download a template file here to view or copy the structure.

  <!--
  Needs to be tested.
 Seems to be outdated.